roastercode/MAAS/README.md

 	- RedHat / Fedora / Freedora and derivative
 	- Debian / Ubuntu / Trisquel and derivative
 	- Android / Cyanogen / Replicant and (rooted) derivative
-	- FreeBSD (not for all plugin at this time)
+	- FreeBSD
+	- Gentoo
+	- Sabayon

 ### How use it: